Jean-Pierre Bouyxou

-Career
+Life and career

-He started his career as a writer in 1964 when his article was published in fanzines (Mercury, Lunatique).
+Bouyxou started his career as a writer in 1964 when his article was published in fanzines (Mercury, Lunatique).
 Some other magazines he wrote for were Vampirella, Sex Stars System, Zoom (1969–1976), Métal hurlant, L'Écho des savanes, Penthouse, Lui, Hara-Kiri, Paris Match.

 He was editor-in-chief of Fascination for thirty issues, from 1978 to 1986.

-He participated in the happenings of Jean-Jacques Lebel.
+Bouyxou participated in the happenings of Jean-Jacques Lebel.

 He worked with Roland Lethem, Étienne O'Leary, Jesus Franco, Jean Rollin and Alain Payet.